Andy Haigh: Background

 Haigh was born in Warrington, Cheshire, England.
-He played amateur rugby at Crosfields ARLFC a club he still has links with as the junior welfare officer.
+He retired after a knee injury cut a promising career short.
+He remained in rugby league as a strength and conditioning coach working with Wigan RLFC, Widnes RLFC and Salford RLFC.
+He now works in the medical devices industry.

 Playing career

 Andy Haigh played right -, i St. Helens' 32-22 victory over the Bradford Bulls in the 1997 Challenge Cup Final at Wembley Stadium, London on Saturday 3 May 1997, in front of a crowd of 78,022.